Jeremy Pinnell

 Jeremy Pinnell is an American country artist from Elsmere, Kentucky.

 Career

 Pinnell released his first full-length album in 2014 titled OH/KY on SofaBurn Records.
 Pinnell released his second full-length album in 2017 titled Ties of Blood and Affection.

 He released the single Joey on January 15, 2021.
-This cover of the Concrete Blonde classic written by Johnette Napolitano is a stand alone single leading up to his 3rd full-length release, Goodbye L.A. which will be released on SofaBurn Records on October 1, 2021.
+This cover of the Concrete Blonde classic written by Johnette Napolitano is a stand-alone single leading up to his 3rd full-length release, Goodbye L.A., released on SofaBurn Records on October 1, 2021.